GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

 1. This English word derives from two Greek words, Christos and logos.

 a.
 “Christ (Gk.
-Christos) . . . is “the NT designation of OT ‘Messiah’ (Heb. māsîah ‘anointed’).”
+Christos) …is “the NT designation of OT ‘Messiah’ (Heb. māsîah ‘anointed’).”
 (Eerdmans Bible Dictionary, 207).

 b.
 Logos means, among other things, “intelligence, a word as the expression of that intelligence” (Zodhiates, 932).